2018 North Indian Ocean cyclone season: Depression LAND 03

-Land Depression 04
+Depression LAND 04

 On August 13, a low formed in the northwestern Bay of Bengal from a circulation that was present for the prior four days.
 The system organized as it moved west-northwestward toward the Indian coastline, becoming a depression on August 15 near the coastline of Odisha, with winds of 45 km/h.
 The depression progressed across central India, weakening into a low on August 17 over Madhya Pradesh.
 Along its path, the depression dropped heavy rainfall, with a peak 24 hour total of 400 mm in Bhopalpatnam in Chhattisgarh state.
 In Odisha, the heavy rainfall prompted the cancelation of Independence Day activities at schools.

-Land Depression 05
+Deep Depression LAND 05

 A low-pressure area formed in the northern Bay of Bengal on September 5.
 With low wind shear and high water temperatures, the system organized further, becoming a depression on September 6, just off the coast of West Bengal.
 The depression quickly intensified into a deep depression, reaching winds of 55 km/h before moving onshore eastern India.
 Continuing westward, the deep depression moved across northern Odisha and weakened, degenerating into a low over Chhattisgarh on September 7.
 The low continued across India and dissipated over Rajasthan.
 Throughout much of India, the deep depression brought heavy rainfall, with a peak 24 hour precipitation total of 410 mm in Paradeep, Odisha.

 Cyclonic Storm Daye

 On September 19, a depression formed over the east central Bay of Bengal, receiving the designation BOB 07.
 Soon afterward, the JTWC has issued a Tropical Cyclone Formation Alert (TCFA).
 Early on September 20, the storm intensified into a deep depression over the west central Bay of Bengal.
 The system intensified further, becoming Cyclonic Storm Daye later that day, while situated over the northwestern Bay of Bengal.
+The name Daye was suggested by Myanmar, but there is no specific meaning in the Burmese language.
 Early on September 21, Daye made landfall on south Odisha, also impacting the adjoining north Andhra Pradesh coast near Gopalpur, during the morning, local time, resulting in heavy rains and strong winds of 65 to 75 km/h in various districts in the regions.
 Upon its landfall, Daye brought heavy to very heavy rainfall in various districts of Odisha.
 Following landfall, Daye weakened into a depression.
 Over the next two days, Daye continued moving westward, while dropping heavy amounts of rain across India.
 On September 22, Daye weakened into a well-marked low, with the IMD issuing its final advisory on the system.

 Prior to the cyclone's landfall at midnight, local time, on September 21, the government of Odisha deployed emergency teams in Malkangiri, with more teams on standby in Rayagada, Gajapati, and Puri.
 One NDRF team had each been deployed in Kalahandi, Rayagada, Gajapati, Puri, Nayagarh, and Kandhamal districts, with 17 boats and other emergency equipment.
 Local cautionary Signal Number LC-III had been kept hoisted at all ports of Odisha when the cyclone was a deep depression.